Output Control File

 Text Configuration

-property is a text configuration.
-Please make sure have a pipe |
+The value of extra property is a text configuration.
+Please make sure have a pipe | at the start of its value.

 Post Processed